Raja CA: Colors and kits

-These colors were used since the team's first matches in 1949.
+Raja jersey was long made by the Adidas, roughly between 1968 and 1980.
+Raja made its first sponsorship deal with General Tire, making it the first Moroccan club to display a brand on the jersey.
+From 1995 to 1999, the club is sponsored by Danone and Lavazza for a year, but the club changes equipment manufacturer each season (Adidas, Uhlsport and Umbro).
+After winning the 1999 CAF Champions League, Raja signed a three-year deal with Hummel, the jersey was sponsored during this period by Western Union, Fiat, Café ASTA and Coca-Cola, In 2001, Raja signed a contract with the French sports management company Transatlas Sports Management (TSM) which has made Raja one of the first clubs in Africa to have a marketing commission.
+Kappa took over the shirt during four years.
+The next brand was Lotto from 2007 to 2013, then Adidas takes over again until 2017.
+On 13 August 2021, Raja announced the signing of a four-year contract with the Italian equipment supplier Kappa.

-The jersey of the Greens was long made by the German Adidas, during a period from 1968 to 1980, where he was replaced by Puma until 1995.
-In 1990, Raja entered into his first sponsorship deal with Chimicolor, making him the first Moroccan club to display a sponsor on his jersey.
-Comes after that the Moroccan bank of Africa and the East (BMAO) and ODEP 'known today as MarsaMaroc'.
-From 1995 to 1999, the club is sponsored by Danone and Lavazza for a year, but the club changes equipment manufacturer each season, and sees succeed successively Adidas, Uhlsport, Umbro and Adidas another time.
-After his victory in the 1999 CAF Champions League, Raja a contract Hummel valid until 2002, the jersey will be sponsored during this period by Western Union, Fiat, Café ASTA and Coca-Cola, In 2001, Raja signed a contract with the French sports management company Transatlas Sports Management (TSM) which has made Raja one of the first clubs in Africa to have a commission for marketing and advertising.
-When the Hummel contract expires, the club gives his jersey to the Italian Kappa for a period of 6 years, and also signed with Siera who remains the main sponsor until now.
-Then, Lotto is the equipment supplier of the club from 2008 to 2013, then Adidas takes over again until 2017.
-Since 2017, it is the Italian Legea.
-On August 13, 2021, Raja announced the signing of a four-year contract with the Italian equipment supplier Kappa.
+On 27 July 2023, Soccerhub report claims Raja has signed three-year contract with British equipment supplier Umbro till 2026.

 Many football clubs around the world sport stars on their jerseys, and Raja is no exception.
 The jerseys of Raja have four golden stars.
 Each of his stars represents one of his victories in African or national competition.
 The first three (at the bottom of the logo) symbolize his three cups in the CAF Champions League of 1989, 1997 and 1999; the fourth (the biggest at the top of the logo) was added in 2011 following the tenth win in Botola Pro.

 Mascot

-During a tough period marked by the French occupation of Morocco and by the resistance, the eagle represented for the founders the strong, prestigious and combative raptor.
+During the French occupation, the eagle represented for the founders the strong, prestigious and combative raptor.
 The animal's charisma is very representative of the history of the club, Raja was able to fly over the opponents despite the constraints.
 As Père Jégo wanted, the mythic figure of the history of the club, the eagle has been the club's emblem and mascot since its creation.
 Raja is now mainly known as Green Eagles.